-- Junkanoo – If possible, try to visit the Bahamas in late December or early January, as every Boxing Day and New Year’s Day Bahamians celebrate their national festival, Junkanoo.
-Brass bands, drums, cow bells and whistles provide the soundtrack for thousands of people dancing in the streets.
+- Junkanoo – If possible, try to visit the Bahamas in late December or early January – every Boxing Day and New Year’s Day, Bahamians celebrate their national festival, Junkanoo.
+Brass bands, drums, cow bells, and whistles provide the soundtrack for thousands of people dancing in the streets.
 If you can’t be there for the main festival, there is a mini festival held in June.

 - Fish Fry – Make sure to visit Arawak Cay or “Fish Fry” as it is known to the locals in Nassau.
-For around $20 USD you can have a plate filled with delicious seafood, potato salad, Bahamian macaroni and cheese and the Caribbean staple of peas and rice.
+For around $20 USD, you can have a plate filled with delicious seafood, potato salad, Bahamian macaroni and cheese, and the Caribbean staple, peas and rice.

 - Abaco Wild Horse Preserve – This island refuge is home to descendants of horses brought over by Christopher Columbus.
 The horses are believed to be the purest strain of Spanish Barbs in the world.
 This endangered species is highly protected, but private island tours by horseback can be set up in advance.